You’re in the market for a mountain bike and you have a budget of around $1,000?

 Aluminum is pretty much the only material you’ll find.

-Highly prized carbon frames start at a significantly higher price point.
-That said, expect the quality of the aluminum alloy and the construction of the frame to be a step up from entry-level aluminum frames.
+Highly prized carbon frames start at a significantly higher price point, usually from $2,000 onwards.
+That said, expect the aluminum alloy’s quality and the construction of the frame to be a step up from entry-level aluminum frames.